Are Pugs good with kids? Well, it’s evident adding a dog to your family is a serious matter that most dog owners are facing.

 1. Excellent Watch Dogs

 Pugs are considered as best watchdogs especially when you have kids.
 They are devoted and loyal to family.
 This loyalty of Pugs makes them the best breed for your new babies.
+It’s also among the top reasons why this pooch was bred for the wealthy in ancient China.

 2. Tolerance for Strangers